 percentile

-A value on a scale of one hundred that shows the percentage of a data set falling below it.
+Percentile (noun) means a value on a scale of one hundred that shows the percentage of a data set falling below it.
+Example: “The baby's weight put her in the seventy-fifth percentile for her age.”

-How to Use Percentile
+How to use percentile

 Learner’s notesIn plain EnglishA statistical marker showing where a value ranks compared to everyone else, out of 100.